Triangle IP

 You would be surprised to know how many enterprises do not have a well thought-out patent strategy, impacting the success of their businesses.

-More budget is lost in pursuit of the wrong patent strategy than any hiring choice.
+More budget is lost in the pursuit of the wrong patent strategy than in any hiring choice.

-The strategy joke in the patent industry is “If you are going to ask your attorney on how many patents you should file, your attorney would ask how many can you afford.”
+The strategy joke in the patent industry is “If you are going to ask your attorney how many patents you should file, your attorney would ask how many you can afford.”
 Seriously.

-Meaning, they be biased toward a gold-plated approach only throttled by your ability to afford it.
-(Patent attorneys tend to be risk averse).
+Meaning, they are biased toward a gold-plated approach only throttled by your ability to afford it.
+(Patent attorneys tend to be risk-averse).

 Plus, there is the obvious moral hazard with any vendor that realizes more profit in an aggressive approach.